Q: What am I going to get out of this?

 Q: Will I be hazed?

 A: You absolutely should not be hazed.
 You should never participate in any activity that you feel uncomfortable with.
-If ever in doubt, don't hesitate to contact the Office of the Vice Provost for Student Affairs and ask for Nick Kehrwald 785-864-9141 email@example.com can also contact your fraternity headquarters for more information or clarification.
-PreventHazing.ku.edu is a great resource.
+If ever in doubt, don't hesitate to contact Amy Long, Associate Director in SILC (email@example.com), KU Student Affairs (firstname.lastname@example.org, 785-864-4060) your council advisor, or your chapter advisor.
+You can also contact your fraternity headquarters for more information or clarification.